Meet the management team at the Mary Rose Trust

 During his time at the Mary Rose, he has already driven an excellent commercial and operational performance and worked closely with previous Chief Executive to create the new Portsmouth Historic Dockyard joint venture with the National Museum of the Royal Navy, which launched successfully in August 2020.

-Prof. Eleanor Schofield is the Head of Conservation and Collections Care at the Mary Rose Trust.
+Prof. Eleanor Schofield is Deputy Chief Executive at the Mary Rose Trust.

 After completing her PhD in Materials Science at Imperial College London in 2006, she completed research posts at Stanford Synchrotron Radiation Laboratory and the University of Kent.